rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 The number and frequency of the cloud-free available imagery of the AOI can also influence the choice of harmonic order in the sense that the more complex the regression, more observations are needed in the history period.
 Therefore, even though present, complex seasonal patterns might not be detectable with Landsat data alone, if the AOI is frequently cloud covered.

-Usualy forests present 2 distinct seasons (wet/dry, summer/winter) that are best modeled by using a simple single harmonic order.
+Usually forests present 2 distinct seasons (wet/dry, summer/winter) that are best modelled by using a simple single harmonic order.

 ```{r, eval=FALSE}
 bfmSpatial(ndmiStack, start = c(2010, 1),monend=c(2011,1), formula = response~harmon,
            order = 1, history = c(2000, 1), filename = out))
 ```
-In cases were forests do not present any seasonality (ecuatorial forests, e.g. Gabon), the apropriate model to use is the constant function, representing the mean of all observations in the history period.
+In cases were forests do not present any seasonality (equatorial forests, e.g. Gabon), the appropriate model to use is the constant function, representing the mean of all observations in the history period.

 ```{r, eval=FALSE}
 bfmSpatial(ndmiStack, start = c(2010, 1),monend=c(2011,1), formula = response~1,
            history = c(2000, 1), filename = out))
 ```

 The trend component should be used only in specific cases where the whole study area is a plantation or a recovery forest that is expected to experience considerable growth in the monitoring period.
-Even in these situations trend should used if the monitoring period is a short period, otherwise the model will be overestimating the growth and so the algorithm will overestimate the deforestation.
+Even in these situations, the trend component should be used only if the monitoring period is a short period, otherwise the model will be overestimating the growth and so the algorithm will overestimate the deforestation.

 # 2. Step by step towards detecting deforestation